-Toggles the visibility of obstacles.
-See Section 3.4 for more information.
+Toggles the visibility of obstacles (see Section 3.4).

 2.3.2.
 Occupant Display

 Occupants can be displayed using a number of options.
 They can be viewed as simple shapes, including disks and cylinders.
 They can also be displayed as the artist's mannequin or as their respective human avatars specified in their profiles.
 These options are available under View menu and Occupant Display submenu.